A list of 6 films that disturbed me so much they have a permanent residence in the back of my mind.

 When the stories come together, that’s when Red, White & Blue becomes one of the most memorable, and possibly one of the most disturbing films that you could ever wish to see.

-One of the most popular controversial movies of all time.
-This is a film that is so graphic and disturbing that it would make you question your whole existence because you’re actually watching something that is so fucked up.
+One of the most popular and controversial movies of all time.
+This is a film that is so graphic and disturbing that it would make you question your whole existence.
+You really think to yourself, what in the name of Christ have I got myself into?

-In saying that, the film is a modern day masterpiece.
+In saying that, the film is a modern-day masterpiece.
 Director Gasper Noe managed to create something so unique and something that was never done before.
-A brilliantly told story of love and revenge featuring unreal performances from a young Vincent Cassel and the beautiful Monica Bellucci.
+A brilliantly told story of love and revenge featuring unreal performances from a young Vincent Cassel and Monica Bellucci.

 You will never look at fire extinguishers in the same way again.